farcasterxyz/contracts/docs/docs.md

 An `owner` can update the address of the Id Registry contract.

-## 1.5.
+## 1.6.
 Bundler

 The Bundler contract lets a caller register an fid, rent storage units and register a key in a single transaction to save gas.
 It is a simple wrapper around contract methods and contains little logic beyond tracking contract addresses, collecting parameters and invoking the appropriate functions.

-## 1.6 Recovery Proxy
+## 1.7 Recovery Proxy

 The Recovery Proxy is an immutable proxy contract that allows the recovery execution logic to change without changing the recovery address associated with an fid.
 A client or recovery service operator can deploy a recovery proxy and use it as the recovery address for fids.
 For example, the Warpcast client uses a recovery proxy owned by a 2/3 multisig as the default recovery address for new accounts.

 #### Administration

 A recovery proxy can change its `owner`, and may be owned by an EOA, multisig, or smart contract.
+The `owner` of the recovery proxy can change the configured `IdRegistry` address.

 # 2. L1 Contracts